Frankmusik: 2007–2009: Frankisum EP and Complete Me

-2010–2011: Moving to Los Angeles and Do It in the AM
+2010–2011: Move to Los Angeles and Do It in the AM

-Early 2010,Turner decided to move from London to Los Angeles as his own producer.
-He had more time, more space and it was way cheaper than doing it in London.
+In early 2010, Turner decided to move from London to Los Angeles as his own producer.
+He had more time, more space and it was cheaper than doing it in London.

 He featured on a Far East Movement track called "Fighting for Air", from their album Free Wired; he also appeared in Far East Movement's music video for "Rocketeer" with Colette Carr and Mohombi.
 The same year he collaborated with Computer Club on a track called "Losing Streak".

-It was announced in February 2011 that he has begun work producing the new Erasure album in Maine.
-Entitled Tomorrow's World, this was released on 3 October 2011 in the UK, and 4 October 2011 in the USA.
-During October and November 2011 Frankmusik was the supporting act on the Erasure tour across the US and Europe.
+It was announced in February 2011 that he had begun work producing the new Erasure album in Maine.
+Entitled Tomorrow's World, this was released on 3 October 2011 in the UK, and 4 October 2011 in the US.
+During October and November 2011, Frankmusik was the supporting act on the Erasure tour across the US and Europe.

 In an April 2011 interview, his A&R Louis Bloom said that Frankmusik was at work on his upcoming album.
 According to Bloom: "The challenge has been for him to simplify the structure of his songwriting whilst still encouraging him into taking risks on the production duties."
-The album, Do It in the AM, was released in September 2011 and peaked at number 178 on the UK Albums Chart.
+The album, Do It in the AM, was released in September 2011 and peaked at No. 178 on the UK Albums Chart.

-On 19 October 2011 Frankmusik announced via his official Twitter page that he had parted ways with his UK label, Island Records.
+On 19 October 2011, Frankmusik announced via his official Twitter page that he had parted ways with his UK label, Island Records.